Nominal Recursors as Epi-Recursors: Extended Technical Report: Proof Sketches for the Recursor Results

-Taking advantage of Prop.~\ref{prop-borrow}, our proof of Thm.~\ref{thm-allNominalRecs} can in principle take the following route: \begin{itemize} \item We prove that $r_1$--$r_9$ are all tight pre-epi-recursors, which is immediate. \item We prove that $r_6$ (swap/fresh), is an epi-recursor, i.e., we do the initiality proof for $r_6$. \item We use the fact that, according to Thm.~\ref{thm-qexpr}, $r_6$ is quasi-stronger than all the others---and in fact it is so by virtue of the criteria in Props.~\ref{prop-extCriterion} or \ref{prop-WeakExtCriterion}. \item We verify the additional hypothesis of Prop.~\ref{prop-borrow}, namely that $F$ is full in all cases (which is again immediate).
-Finally, we apply Prop.~\ref{prop-borrow} to borrow all the other recursion theorems from that of $r_6$. \end{itemize} The above route almost works, except for a bootstrapping issue: As we discussed, in the some of the quasi-strength comparison proofs we used initiality results.
-It turns out that we need to also prove directly (i.e., without borrowing) that $r_9$ (the renaming/fresh variant) is an epi-recursor.
-All the other recurors can then be borrowed from $r_6$ and $r_9$.
+Taking advantage of Prop.~\ref{prop-borrowStrong}, our proof of Thm.~\ref{thm-allNominalRecs} goes along the following route: \begin{itemize} \item We prove that $r_1$--$r_9$ are all tight pre-epi-recursors, which is immediate. \item We prove that $r_6$ and $r_9$ are epi-recursors, i.e., we do direct initiality proofs for $r_6$ and $r_9$ (as sketched in the main paper). \item We use the fact that, according to Thm.~\ref{thm-expr}, $r_6$ and $r_9$ are stronger than all the others---and they are so by virtue of the criterion in Prop.~\ref{prop-extCriterion}. \item We verify the additional hypothesis of Prop.~\ref{prop-borrowStrong}, namely that $F$ is full in all cases (which is again immediate).
+Finally, we apply Prop.~\ref{prop-borrowStrong} to borrow all the other recursion theorems from those of $r_6$ and $r_9$. \end{itemize}